jdotrjs/phaser-guides/Basics/Part3.md

 One thing that a `Scene` does not expose is a function to be called during the render step.
 This is an explicit decision in the framework and it means that we need to rely on the managing the Scene's display list to put things on the screen.
-That's okay, it's a better approach anyway.
+There are signals emitted before and after the render call if you need to take action there but we won't dig into them in this doc.

 ### Lifecycle

-Now that we've hinted at the scene life cycle lets talk in a bit more detail what that looks like.
-A simplified model is that it has four states it moves
+Now that we've hinted at the scene lifecycle lets talk in a bit more detail what that looks like.
+A simplified model is that it moves between four states:
-between: _Create_, _Update Loop_, _Paused_, and _Stopped_.
-Each transition is
+_Create_, _Update Loop_, _Paused_, and _Stopped_.
+Most transitions are initiated
-initiated by a function call and emits a signal that can be listened for if you need to take actions on certain transitions.
+by a function call and emit a signal that can be listened for if you need to take actions at specific points in tho process.

-In the following state diagram functions are in light yellow and emitted signals in light orange.
+In the following state diagram functions which initiate a transition  are in light yellow and signals emitted are light orange.

 <center><img src='assets/part3-lifecycle.png'/></center>